SymfonyCasts/symfony7/sfcasts/setup.md

 # Setup, Services & the Service Container

 Hey friends!
 Welcome back to Episode *2* of our Symfony 7 tutorial.
-I'm Kevin, and I'll be your guide.
+I’ll be your brave - or maybe foolish guide through topics I absolutely *love*..
 No matter what you do with Symfony, the most important thing you'll use are *services* - little yellow minions that do work in your app.
 We'll talk about *configuration* for those services as well as *environments*.

 So what exactly *is* a service?
 That's easy!
 It's a plain PHP class that does *work*.
 For example, a `Logger` that helps you log messages is a service.
 Or a *mailer* that sends emails to your customers. *Or* a database connection object that you use to execute queries to the database.
 Those are *all* services.
 Even the controller that handles requests is a service, but it has *super powers*.
 We'll talk about that later.